-As part of our global risk and due diligence assessment we have a robust on-boarding process for all new suppliers that join the group. the compliance programme is overseen by the Governance and Ethical Compliance Committee.
-Before onboarding UK suppliers, financial due audit report to ensure that the group's requirements are met and that any issues identified are remediated.
+As part of our global risk and due diligence assessment we have a robust on-boarding process for all new suppliers that join the group.
+Each audit report is investigated by the ethical compliance team and the compliance programme is overseen by the Governance and Ethical Compliance Committee.
+Before onboarding UK suppliers, financial due diligence checks are conducted.

+All suppliers and factories must submit an audit report which meets the group audit criteria.
+The group's ethical compliance team reviews each audit report to ensure that the group's requirements are met and that any issues identified are remediated.

-suppliers in region, conducting unannounced spot checks, purchase order verification visits along with Health and safety, wages and working
+Our on the ground ethical and sourcing teams visit our factories and suppliers in region, conducting unannounced spot checks, purchase order verification visits along with Health and safety, wages and working hours and documentation checks.